European-Unified-ID/EUID-docs/api/v2/endpoints/post-token-validate.md

 - You must include only one of the following parameters: `email` or `email_hash`.
 - Include the required body parameters as key-value pairs in the JSON body of a request when encrypting it.
 - To test identities, use the `validate@email.com` email address.
-For details, see the FAQs sections in the [EUID SDK Integration Guide](../guides/publisher-client-side.md) and [Server-Only Integration Guide](../guides/custom-publisher-integration.md) for publishers.
+For details, see the FAQs sections in the [Client-Side JavaScript SDK Integration Guide](../guides/publisher-client-side.md) and [Publisher Integration Guide, Server-Only (Without SDK)](../guides/custom-publisher-integration.md) for publishers.

 | Body Parameter | Data Type | Attribute | Description |
 | :--- | :--- | :--- | :--- |